Kefir: Alcohol content

 Kefir contains a small amount of ethanol.
 The level of ethanol in kefir can vary by production method.
 A 2016 study of kefir sold in Germany showed an ethanol level of only 0.02 g per litre, which was attributed to fermentation under controlled conditions allowing the growth of Lactobacteria only, but excluding the growth of other microorganisms that generate much higher amounts of ethanol.
 A 2008 study of German commercial kefir found levels of 0.002–0.005% of ethanol.
-Kefir produced by small-scale dairies in Russia in the early 20th century had 1–2% ethanol.
+Kefir produced by small-scale dairies in Russia in the early 20th century had 1–2% ethanol, but this is no longer common.

 Nutrition

 Plain kefir is 87% water, 7% carbohydrates, 4% protein, and 1% fat (table).
 In a reference amount of 100 g, kefir provides 52 calories of food energy, and contains moderate amounts (10-19% of the Daily Value, DV) of vitamin A, vitamin B_{12}, riboflavin, and calcium (table).

 Kefir contains byproducts of the fermentation process, including carbon dioxide and ethanol.